cs0320/notes/book/src/algorithms/algorithms.md

 The key that the 2nd arrival hashes to is _already set to 1_.
 The array now can't tell the difference between these two media: if a customer requests the second arrival but the first arrival isn't there, the array will report a false positive.

 But, either way, a lookup is very, very fast.
 We can always do a _real_ search through the local media catalogue if the array says we _might_ have what the customer wants.
 And if the array says it's not here, it definitely isn't.

 </details>

+In short: this data structure allows _false positives_ but not false negatives.
+Even so, the false positives might make it seem useless, until you think of it as just one part of an overall solution.
+The table of bits is _fast_, likely much faster than a real, no-false-positives membership query.
+If we expect most query responses to be negative, why not try something like:
+* When a query arrives, hash it and check the table of bits.
+  * If the answer is "no", then we can return false right away.
+  * If the answer is "yes", then we perform the slower, real check and return its result.

 ### Scaling The Idea

-Bloom Filters are a generalization of this idea.
-The basic idea is this: why not have _several_ hash functions, and use all the bits those hash functions produce for adding and looking up membership?
-That is, if we have 3 hash functions and they produce `{13, 2, 118}`, we'd set those 3 bits to true on arrival, and check those 3 bits on a membership check.
+_Bloom Filters_ are a generalization of this table-of-bits idea.
+Wwhy not have _several_ hash functions, and use all the bits those hash functions produce for adding and looking up membership?
+That is, if we have 3 hash functions and they produce `{13, 2, 118}`, we'd set bits `13`, `2` and `118` to true on arrival, and check those same 3 bits on a membership check.

-The trick is in tuning the hash functions, and deciding how big the table needs to be.
+We still have the potential for false positives: two keys might hash to the same values across all hash functions, and even if they don't, multiple keys might have separately flipped all of those bits before our query.
+But, if we tune things right, it's a lot less likely than it was before.
+The trick is in picking the hash functions and deciding how big the table needs to be.
 Other operations, like deletion, also need care to implement properly.